 Fence of Varying Board Heights

-In the prior fence pictures, I have focused on the most prominent components of picket fences and baluster fences: namely, their boards (or "panels").
+In the prior fence pictures, there's more focus on picket fences and baluster fences: namely, their boards (or "panels").

 But, of course, fences do have other components.
 Fence posts are prominent enough in one fence style to warrant inclusion in the very name of the style: "post-and-rail" fences.

 The post-and-rail fence style may be grouped under the more general heading of "ranch-style" or "horse" fences.
-Originally designed to contain livestock... (especially horses), post-and-rail fences usually have 2-4 rails (that is, the horizontal components).
+Originally designed to contain livestock (especially horses), post-and-rail fences usually have 2–4 rails (horizontal components).
 True to their practical origins, ranch-style fences are less work to construct than the more decorative fences: they are sparer, lacking vertical boards that have to be nailed up.

 Split-rail fences can be considered a subset of the post-and-rail style.